-With Burns Night celebrations taking place at home last year due to another lockdown but that’s not to going to stop us from celebrating one of Scotland’s best poets, Robert Burns, from our homes.
-Whether you fancy a break from making a Burns Supper this year, want a wee dram to commemorate the bard or both, then check out our guide to some of the best food and drink activities happening online this year to celebrate one of Scotland’s best poets, Robert Burns.
+With Burns Night celebrations taking place at home last year due to another lockdown and involving virtual events, it’s an excuse to make this year more special.
+Whether you fancy a break from making a Burns Supper this year, want a wee dram to commemorate the bard or both, then check out our guide to some of the activities happening online and in-person this year to celebrate one of Scotland’s best poets, Robert Burns.

 Glasgow Distillery has partnered up with Once Upon a Whisky to host a virtual night of tastings and a chat to celebrate Burns Night.
-They are hosting three nights of online tastings on January 21, 25 and 28, where you will be guided through five Glasgow Distillery Single Malt Scotch whiskies, hear stories and facts regarding the life of Robert Burns and toast to the Scots poet.
+They are hosting two Burns Night specials of online tastings on January 20 and 27, where you will be guided through five Glasgow Distillery Single Malt Scotch whiskies, hear stories and facts regarding the life of Robert Burns and toast to the Scots poet.
 Plus, glasgow Distillery are throwing in a free miniature bottle of Makar Original Dry gin and tonic water.
 Makar is the old Scots word for a poet, so you can celebrate Burns’ legacy with a free G&T before our tasting.
-Tickets are priced at £35 and include: five whiskies, including a special mystery dram, plus you’ll discover all the secrets behind the first whisky distillery in Glasgow.
+Tickets are priced at £35 and include five whiskies, including a special mystery dram, plus you’ll discover all the secrets behind the first whisky distillery in Glasgow.
 You can get your tickets here.